e2b-dev/E2B/packages/cli/README.md

   E2B CLI
 </h1>

-This CLI tool allows you to build and manage E2B sandbox templates from your terminal.
+This CLI tool allows you to build and manage E2B sandbox templates.

-You define your sandbox template in a `Dockerfile` and then use the CLI to build the sandbox template.
-You can then connect to the sandbox template via the E2B SDK and run your AI agents.
+You define your sandbox template with a `e2b.Dockerfile` and then use the CLI `e2b template build` to build the sandbox template.
+You can then create a sandbox from template with E2B SDKs and run your AI agents and execute code.

-The `Dockerfile` is the same as for Docker, but you can only use **Debian-based Linux distros** as the base image.
+The `e2b.Dockerfile` is the same as for Docker, but you can only use **Debian-based Linux distros** as the base image.

 ## Installation